What are Threshold Standards ?

 - Provide either a transcript, captions, summary notes, alternative resource or scene description for videos or audio materials.

 - The suitability of what is required will depend on the context, audience and durability of the resource.

-- Audio-visual materials you have produced must be uploaded to Microsoft Stream to ensure an automatic captioning is provided.
+- Audio-visual materials you have produced for teaching and learning with students must be uploaded to YuJa (the University's Learning Capture platform) to ensure an automatic captioning is provided.
 This is a legal requirement.

 8. Quality Enhancement

 Modules are regularly reviewed and evaluated using student feedback to ensure a constant cycle of improvement.

 - Ensure the required menu item ‘Module Evaluation’ appears in the module menu and is available to students.

 - Provide the Module Convenor’s Commentary on the previous year’s module evaluation feedback.

 Learning materials observe data protection, intellectual and copyright legislation.

 - Ensure learning materials abide by copyright and intellectual property legislation.
 Follow the guidance provided by Information and Policy Management Services (IMPS) for online delivery.